Dynatrace/dynatrace-otel-collector/local/ICP-7891-implementation-plan.md

    - If the span is a local root, start its per-subtree wait timer.
 3. On subtree-timer fire (`flushSubtree`):
    - Collect all buffered spans whose ancestry reaches the local root (via the `reaches` walk).
-   - Run the promotion pass over those spans: for each descendant, for each attribute key matching any `attributes_to_promote` regex, first-wins-insert onto the local root.
+   - Run the promotion pass over those spans: for each member, for each attribute key matching any `attributes_to_promote` regex, first-wins-insert onto every SERVER/CONSUMER span in the subtree.
    - If `local_root_marker_attribute` is set, stamp `<marker>=true` on the local root.
    - Reassemble into a `ptrace.Traces` via `assemble` (structural coalescing by Resource+Scope).
    - Call `next.ConsumeTraces(ctx, assembled)`.